lucywyman/blog/source/drafts/love-about-eli.rst

    'translate' when talking to other people, and he's the only person who will know exactly what I mean when I say that.
 #.
 I love that we have the same values.
+#.
+He respects me implicitly.
+I never feel like I have to prove myself
+   to him, or act a certain way around him, or even censor myself.
+I can (and do) tell him about pretty much every thought that passes through my head, and never have to wonder if he will love me less because of anything I do.
+#.
+We trust each other.

 The Petty Stuff
 ---------------

 I wanted to make this a separate section because there are really 2 categories to my love for Eli: 1.
-Things about Eli's personality and 2.
-Things about Eli's person.
+Things about Eli's personality and
+2. Things about Eli's person.
 I think of this as "on paper" stuff, the more tangible ways in which we are compatible.
 You'll see what I mean.

 #.
 He doesn't smoke
 #.
 He's a dog person